QuentinRa/blog.quentinra.dev/operating-systems/windows/developers/index.md

 <div class="row row-cols-md-2"><div>

 [Cygwin](https://www.cygwin.com/) is a collection of Unix tools ported to Windows 🐲.
-It also includes a CLI such as WSL aside from the fact that it only allow us to run installed commands <small>(e.g. there is no APT command...)</small>.
+It also includes a CLI such as WSL aside from the fact that it only allows us to run installed commands <small>(e.g. there is no APT command...)</small>.

 1. [Download Cygwin Installer/Updater](https://www.cygwin.com/install.html)
 2. Run it, press next